petrosagg/wtfiles/README.md

 ## Contributing

 Do you know an edge case that's not included in this collection?
-Please open a pull request.
+Please send a pull request.